 Gergana Jouleva, PhD

 Gergana Jouleva is the initiator, one of the founders, and the Executive Director of the Access to Information Programme (AIP).
 Gergana Jouleva has been professionally involved in the access to information area since 1995.
 She has managed more than 50 projects related to access to information advocacy and raising awareness campaigns, monitoring, and trainings.
-She was actively involved in the public debate for the adoption of the Bulgarian Access to Public Information Act in 2000, and its amendments in 2002, 2007, and 2008.
 She is an author of a number of publications focusing on the freedom of information.
-She is a co-author and editor of the annual reports on access to information, published by AIP since 2000.
-She is a member of the Steering Committee of the International Freedom of Information Advocates Network), member of the editorial board of FreedomInfo.org, one of the founders and a member of the International Advisory Board of Access-Info Europe and a member of the Advisory Board of Privacy International.
+She was a member of the Steering Committee of the International Freedom of Information Advocates Network(2002 - 2014), member of the editorial board of FreedomInfo.org, one of the founders and a member of the International Advisory Board of Access-Info Europe (2005 - 2016) and a member of the Advisory Board of Privacy International.
 She has international lecturing experience on access to information issues.

 Mariana Milosheva-Krushe, by education historian.
 Civil society activist and expert with specialization in strategy development, evaluation, fundraising and social inclusion.
 Currently, manager of CREDA consulting, specialized in assisting effectiveness of NGOs and international programs by assessments, organizational development and strategy advisе.